Chris Meledandri: 2007–present: Work at Illumination

-2016–present: DreamWorks Animation and Nintendo
+2016–present: Work with DreamWorks Animation and Nintendo

-On April 28, 2016, NBCUniversal announced its intent to acquire competing studio DreamWorks Animation for $3.8 billion.
-It was announced that Meledandri would oversee both Illumination and DreamWorks following the completion of the merger.
-However, it was later announced that Meledandri had declined to oversee DreamWorks, and will instead be a consultant at the studio.
-On November 6, 2018, it was announced that Meledandri will be helping Universal and DreamWorks to revive the Shrek franchise.
-Meledandri intends, however, to retain the original voice actors, as he pointed out they were perhaps the most memorable parts of the series.
+On April 28, 2016, NBCUniversal announced its intent to acquire Illumination's competitor studio DreamWorks Animation for $3.8 billion.
+It was announced that Meledandri would at the time oversee both Illumination and DreamWorks following the completion of the acquisition.
+However, it was later announced that Meledandri had declined to oversee DreamWorks, and would instead be a consultant at the studio.
+On November 6, 2018, it was announced that Meledandri would be collaborating with Universal and DreamWorks to revive the Shrek franchise.
+Meledandri intends, however, to retain the original voice actors, as he believes they were perhaps the most memorable parts of the series.
+The first film in this collaboration, Puss in Boots: The Last Wish, in which Meledandri served as executive producer, was released in December 2022 to critical acclaim and commercial success.

-In January 2018, Nintendo announced during a fiscal meeting that Illumination would be developing an animated Mario film and that Meledandri will co-produce the film with Super Mario creator Shigeru Miyamoto.
-On July 5, 2021, it was reported that Meledandri would join Nintendo's board of directors "as an independent and non-executive outside director", in order to help Nintendo through their filmmaking experience as the company moves towards developing films after Illumination's The Super Mario Bros.
-Movie.
+In January 2018, Nintendo announced during a fiscal meeting that Illumination would be developing an animated Mario film and that Meledandri would co-produce the film with Super Mario creator Shigeru Miyamoto.
+On July 5, 2021, it was reported that Meledandri would join Nintendo's board of directors "as an independent and non-executive outside director" to advise Nintendo as the company develops more films under Nintendo Pictures.

+Meledandri will serve as a producer on Shrek 5 for DreamWorks, set for release on June 30, 2027.

 Personal life

 Meledandri is a member of The Academy of Motion Picture Arts and Sciences, and is a member of the board of trustees at The Hotchkiss School in Lakeville, Connecticut.

-He has two sons, born c.
-1990 and 1998.
+Meledandri was married to Leslie Benziger from 2002 to 2016.
+He has two sons, born in 1990 and 1998.